carlesmu/isbg/docs/development.rst

 #.
 Update ``./Changelog.rst``
 #.
 Check the ``./TODO.rst`` list and updated it.
 #.
 Check if some changes should be updated in ``./README.rst``
 #.
-If new files have been added or removed: Check ``MANIFEST.in``.
+If new files have been added or removed: Check ``./MANIFEST.in``.
 #.
-If dependencies have been or removed: Check
+If dependencies have been updated, added or removed check: ``./setup.py``,
+   ´´./requirements.txt´´ and/or ´´./requirements-build.txt``.
 #.
 Commit it to `master`.
 #.
 Tag the new version in `isbg github releases`_, add the news added for this
    version in ``NEWS.rst`` to the comment.
 Remember to add '**v**' at the start